MarcGroc/url_shortener/README.md

 ## Introduction

-This is a simple URL shortener written in Python, Django, Django REST Framework, Docker and PostgreSQL.
+This is a simple URL shortener written with:
+- Python
+- Django
+- Django REST Framework
+- Docker
+- PostgreSQL
+- Celery
+- Redis

 ## Documentation